California Consumer Privacy Act

 How Should An Organization Prepare?

-A great place to start is assessing what data, processes, and systems in your organization are impacted.
+A great place to start is by assessing what data, processes, and systems in your organization are impacted.
 Below is a suggested checklist to guide your compliance efforts.

 - Data mapping – assess the who, what, when, where, why, how of the data you process.